 5.8 We will usually contact the person against whom the complaint has been made to seek their comments about the issues raised.
 In some cases this results in the practitioner taking prompt action to address the issues with no further inquiry or action being required.

 5.9 If an initial inquiry reveals a substantive complaint exists which is within our power, a formal investigation will be conducted.
 In these cases it is important that both the complainant and practitioner provide us with all relevant information and/or documents.

 5.10 We expect that practitioners will provide access to all administration records, promptly provide all relevant information to investigate complaints and address any findings in a timely manner.
 Likewise, we expect that complainants will provide details in writing when requested and any substantiating documentation in a timely manner.

 The outcome a complainant may expect

-5.11 We may find that action taken by the practitioner is lawful, appropriate or reasonable in the circumstances.
+5.12 We may find that action taken by the practitioner is lawful, appropriate or reasonable in the circumstances.
 In such cases the complaint will be classified as not justified.
-We will not require the practitioner to take any remedial action, advise the parties of our findings and take no further action.
+We will not require the practitioner to take any remedial action and advise the parties of our findings.

-5.12 If a practitioner’s action or decision is beyond our jurisdiction or does not breach the law and/or standards, we will inform the complainant of other options available.
+5.13 If a practitioner’s action or decision is beyond our jurisdiction or does not breach the law and/or standards, we will inform the complainant about other options.
 These may include a negotiated settlement and/or legal action.
 Some examples and options are listed in Annexure A.

-5.13 We may determine that a practitioner has breached their fiduciary duties, the legislation or standards required.
-These types of complaints will be classified as justified and (where appropriate) AFSA Regulation and Enforcement may:
+5.14 We may determine that a practitioner has breached their fiduciary duties, the legislation or required standards.
+These types of complaints will be classified as justified and we may:

 - request the practitioner to take remedial action